posva/pinia-colada/docs/guide/queries.md

 :::

-Think of `useFilteredTodos()` as a global shared composable that is only instantiated once.
-This way, the `search` ref is shared among all components using this query, and changes to it will be reflected in all components.
+Consider `useFilteredTodos()` as a globally shared composable, instantiated only once.
+This ensures the `search` ref is shared across all components using this query, reflecting changes universally across components.

-## Best practices
+## Using External Properties in Queries

-Since queries are triggered automatically by Pinia Colada, the `query` function cannot receive any parameter.
-Often, it's needed to use an external property like the route params or a search query.
-In those cases, **you can directly use the property within `query`**, and you also need to add the properties to the `key` **as a function** to ensure proper caching.
-The most common example is using the `route` within the `query` function:
+Since queries are automatically triggered by Pinia Colada, the `query` function cannot accept parameters.
+However, you can directly use external properties like route params or search queries within the `query` function.
+To ensure proper caching, add these properties to the `key` as a function.
+A common example is using the `route` within the `query` function:

 ```vue{7-9} twoslash
 <script setup lang="ts">